rafaelcn/pong-game/README.md

   * <a href="https://www.libsdl.org/projects/SDL_ttf/">SDL2 TTF</a>

-<b>Remind:</b> The res folder has to be on the *.exe folder, otherwise, it will give you a segmentation fault, or you can change the path to the images and fonts in the main.cpp.
+<b>Remind:</b> The res folder has to be on the sae folder as the *.exe , otherwise, it will give you a segmentation fault, or you can change the path to the images and fonts in the main.cpp and recompile the game.
+If you are having problems executing the game is probably because you don't have the runtime libraries of the SDL2, SDL2_image, SDL2_ttf, so just look at the links above and download them.

 This project is licensee on <b><a href="http://www.apache.org/licenses/LICENSE-2.0.html">Apache v2</a></b>!